 We all need to know that we’re important in other people’s lives.
-We all want to be noticed and valued.
-And we really need to be noticed and valued in private in business life.
+Humans need to be noticed and valued — in private and business life.
 Why do I believe that it is so important to show appreciation?
 Because…

 Why appreciation matters so much

+Appreciation is a fundamental human need in both professional and private life.
+We want to be appreciated by what we are, what we do, and what we achieve.
 We all need to know that we’re important in other people’s lives.
+And we need to feel that we are appreciated — in private in business life.
+It doesn’t matter whether your office is a boardroom, classroom, or anywhere else.
 We all want to be noticed and valued.
-And we really need to be noticed and valued in private in business life.
-It doesn’t matter whether your office is a boardroom, classroom, or anywhere else.
 Appreciation is at the core of all healthy relationships.
 Most of us feel like we don’t get enough appreciation.
 Did you know that one of the main reasons people leave their jobs is because of a lack of appreciation?
 It’s demoralizing when you’re not recognized for your efforts and skills.
 There are a lot of people who do things for you every day.
 Employees, colleagues, family, and friends are expected to do their part.
 Do they know that you appreciate them?
 Let others know that you appreciate them.

 Why do I believe that it is so important to show appreciation?
 Because…